 Baking Normal Maps

 Almost every 3D modeling application, such as Maya LT or 3Ds Max, includes the ability to bake the geometric normals from a high-poly mesh and then reproject them onto a low-poly mesh as bitmapped normals.
-For the Treehouse course How to Make a Video Game, we created several premade assets, including a frog character.
+Here, we created several premade assets, including a frog character.
 We first modeled the frog in high-poly detail and then baked the normals in Allegorithmic Substance Designer.
 Finally, we applied the resulting normal map onto a low-poly mesh that had appropriate polygonal resolution for a real-time game environment.
 This allowed the frog to have more detailed highlights and shadows, and also allowed us to include details like bumps on the frog’s back, without actually including that as geometry in the low-poly mesh.

 Generating Normal Maps